 Ford Ranger T6 Manual Gearbox Problems

-Down South in Oz, a few years ago around 2017, Ford Australia has recalled 5655 2015/16 Ford Rangers fitted with the manual gearbox.
+Down South in Oz, a few years ago around 2017, Ford Australia recalled 5655 2015/16 Ford Rangers fitted with the manual gearbox.
 This comes over concerns of a faulty gearshift clip which could lead to a loss of drive.

 Ford reported that the gearshift cable retaining clip could possibly work itself loose, possibly coming into contact with the rear driveshaft.
-If left unresolved, the prolonged contact between the clip and driveshaft could damage both components.
-This makes gear shifting difficult for drivers and, in the worst case, cause a loss of drive.
+If left unresolved, the prolonged contact between the clip and the driveshaft could damage both components.
+This makes gear shifting difficult for drivers and, in the worst case, causes a loss of drive.

 There appears to be an auto gearbox issue with certain Ford Rangers that results in the gears slipping between 2nd and 3rd and between 3rd and 4th.
 The feeling or phenomenon is similar to that of a slipping clutch plate in a manual gearbox with the gears hunting up and down or the feeling like you are in the wrong gear.
 This slip is not due to normal torque converter operation.
 The cause of this effect can only be established after having opened the gearbox.
 For a comprehensive list of Ford Ranger Transmission problems, click here.

-Sticking torque converters in the automatic transmission and notchy gears in the manual have been widely reported across all T6 year models.
+Sticking torque converters in the automatic transmission and notchy gears in the manual have been widely reported across all T6-year models.
 Apart from these reported issues and recalls the Ford still remains one of the best well-rounded Utes or “Bakkies” in its segment.
-The engines are well proven and their power outputs are well within the limits of the gearbox and the differentials.
+The engines are well-proven and their power outputs are well within the limits of the gearbox and the differentials.

 They still remain one of the most popular Utes in its segment.